ExpressTram: History

 Plans were announced for the McNamara Terminal in 1996 by Wayne County and Northwest Airlines, who operated their largest hub in Detroit at the time.
-The McNamara Terminal was designed to accommodate Northwest's hub operation, which was previously housed in the airport's Davey Terminal.
 As part of the design, a people mover on the upper level of Concourse A was planned to help transport passengers quickly thorough the 4,900 ft concourse.
 The people mover, which was eventually named ExpressTram, was the world's first airport people mover to operate on the inside of a terminal building, and not outdoors or in tunnels like other airports.

-The ExpressTram entered service when the McNamara Terminal opened on February 24, 2002.
-The two trams on the system were painted red because Northwest Airlines' primary branding color was red.
-Northwest merged with Delta Air Lines in 2010, who continues to operate the Detroit hub.
-Despite the merger, the trams have retained their red color, but new Delta logos replace the Northwest ones.
+The ExpressTram began service with the terminal's opening on February 24, 2002.
+The system's two vehicles were painted red to match Northwest's branding, and originally featured the Northwest logo at each end; since Northwest merged with Delta Air Lines in 2010, they now bear the Delta logo.

-The trams were refurbished in early 2019.
+The trams were refurbished in 2019.

 Technology

-The system was custom designed by Poma-Otis Transportation Systems, a joint venture between Otis Elevator Company and Poma that has since been dissolved.
+The system was designed by Poma-Otis Transportation Systems, a joint venture between Otis Elevator Company and Poma that has since been dissolved.
 Installation was performed by Otis, who currently operates and maintains the system.

-The system operates 21 ft above the main floor, and it consists of two cable-driven trams that ride upon an air-cushion, similar to a hovercraft.
-3-PSI of air pressure is enough to lift the tram vehicles approximately 1/2" above the guideway surface.
-(The same "Hovair" technology is used in the Hub Tram and the Cincinnati Airport People Mover) Each tram is made up of two cars and can carry up to 208 passengers at a time.
-The track, referred to as a guideway in the APM industry, is over 3700 ft long.
+The system operates on a 3700 ft long guideway, 21 ft above the concourse's main floor.
+It includes two cable-driven trams that ride upon an air-cushion, similar to a hovercraft.
+3 psi of air pressure is enough to lift the tram vehicles approximately 1/2" above the guideway surface.
+The Hovair technology used in the ExpressTram is also used in the Hub Tram and the Cincinnati Airport People Mover.
+Each tram is made up of two cars and can carry up to 208 passengers at a time.

 LED displays in the stations, and in the trams, provide information, such as the upcoming stops, supplemented with a pre-recorded male voice which delivers audio information and warnings.